REITs: how to invest in US real estate funds? Experts point out the advantages

 According to Camila, REITs emerged in the United States in the 1960s and inspired the creation of real estate funds in Brazil.
 Currently, the two products have many similarities, the main one being the exploration of real estate for income.

 The REIT market, however, is much more consolidated.
-Today, the segment adds up to US$ 1.6 trillion there, a volume much higher than that of the real estate fund industry here, of R$ 176 billion.
+Today, the segment totals US$ 1.6 trillion there, a volume much higher than that of the real estate fund industry here, of R$ 176 billion.

 The great diversification of segments is also one of the attractions of REITs, which includes the exploration of spaces such as data centersspaces for installing antennas, forested areas, among others, as pointed out by the FTSE Nareit All Equity REITs (FNER), the main index of REITs in the United States.